 Managers usually have problems understanding why retrospectives have to be held so often, instead of holding just one Post-Mortem meeting when the project is concluded.
 And also, why the whole team stops everything they're working on for a couple of hours of playing with post-its and when they could actually be building something of value?

 What Agile coaches around the world try to communicate, is that the retrospective is the key to your team’s continuous improvement in the long term.
 Without a retrospective at the end of every sprint, Agile wouldn't be the same.
 Issues wouldn't be fixed before them becoming a snow-ball.
-And you definitely would be missing out on the long-term benefits of Agile.
+And you definitely would be missing out on the long-term benefits of Agile culture.

 Sometimes, retrospectives are being done to comply with the requisite, rather than looking to establish a continuous improvement process.
 That’s when “retrospective fatigue” kicks in and you need to deal with reluctance towards Retrospectives.
 That’s quickly followed by comments, like, “What's the point?
 Nothing is going to change anyway.”
 That's definitely a red flag.